 Patreon was the first large platform built to let creators and influencers generate revenue through paid memberships from their most loyal fans.
 On Patreon, you can set up membership tiers that allow you to offer exclusive content to your biggest supporters.

 Alternatives exist (most notably Ko-fi, which also includes a tipping feature), but Patreon has the added benefit of brand awareness, which adds a level of trust from prospective supporters.

 If you’re thinking a subscription service might be the best way of monetizing your TikTok account, here are some best practices to keep in mind:

-- Promote your Patreon profile.
+- Promote your Patreon page.
 Fans can’t donate if they don’t know you’re accepting donations.
-Link to your Patreon page from your TikTok profile and mention it in your TikTok videos, especially if you’ve recently gotten a lot of new followers.

 Who makes the most money on TikTok?

-According to Hopper HQ, here are the highest earners on TikTok in 2022:
+According to Hopper HQ, these were the highest earners on TikTok in 2022:

 - Charli D’Amelio, $105,770 per post (147.6 million followers)